AguaClara/Textbook/Sedimentation/Sed_Design.rst

 The jet reverser can be designed given a maximum fluid shear stress that is calculated based on minimum operating temperature, plate settler capture velocity, and floc density.
 We do not yet have a comprehensive model for floc properties and thus we are not yet able to calculate floc terminal velocity as a function of composition.
 We do anticipate that floc density decreases dramatically for flocs that consist primarily of dissolved organics and coagulant.

 The goal is to derive an equation that will calculate the maximum jet velocity given the upflow velocity, :math:`v_{z_{ff}}`, and width, :math:`W_{Sed}`, of the sedimentation tank.
-Begin by eliminating the energy dissipation rate from the fluid shear stress, Equation :eq:`fluid_shear_stress`, by substituting the plane jet energy dissipation rate, Equation :eq:`EDR_JetPlane`.
+Begin by eliminating the energy dissipation rate from the fluid shear stress, Equation :eq:`fluid_shear_stress`, by substituting the plane jet energy dissipation rate, Equation :eq:`planejet_EDR`.

 .. math::
   :label: shear_stress_plane_jet